Courses

 65 % – Decent

 If you run into problems using this app, you can find help through email, phone, ticket or knowledgebase.
+Note that there is no 24/7 live support options.
 We tried the email and ticket support options to see how fast Webroot responds to support queries, and we were not impressed.

 We created a support ticket to get help with canceling the free trial.
 As of the time of writing, it has been four days since we turned the ticket in and also sent an email to customer support staff, and it took six days to get a reply.